karuppiah7890/tigris-docs/docs/overview/databases.md

 );
 ```

+## Topics

+A topic is analogous to a topic in Kafka.
+You interact with
+topic using Publish/Subscribe APIs that enable you to
+build event streaming applications.
+See the [Event Streaming](docs/events)
+section to learn more about this collection type.

 :::tip When would I need both?

 Suppose you are building an order management platform.
 You will need a
-collection of type **documents** to store products, orders, and users.
-But
+collection to store products, orders, and users.
+But some of the ordering
-some of the ordering functionality requires async processing - such as
+functionality requires async processing - such as sending an email when the
-sending an email when the order has been completed.
-You can accomplish this
+order has been completed.
+You can accomplish this by utilizing a topic.
-by utilizing a collection type of **messages**.
-Publishing an event to it once
-the order flow completes.
-Then in your email service you can subscribe to
+Publishing an event to it once the order flow ends.
+Then in your email service,
-the events in the collection and take the necessary action.
+you can subscribe to the events in the topic and take the necessary action.

 :::